Chunseong

-Early life
+Family

-Chunseong was born on March 30, 1891, in Inje County, Kangwon Province, Joseon.
-His father was Yi Ino and his mother was Lady Pak of Miryang.
-He was their fifth son.
-Chunseong's family line was of the Pyeongchang Lee clan.
-His father was a tenant farmer.
-Although Chunseong's birth name was Lee Chang-rim, his Dharma name was Chunseong.
-He was often called Chunseong Chunseong (春城 春性).
+Chunseong was born on March 30, 1891 in Inje County, Kangwon Province, Joseon, the fifth son of tenant farmer Yi Ino and Lady Pak of Miryang.
+His family line was of the Pyeongchang Lee clan, and although his birth name was Lee Chang-rim his Dharma name was Chunseong, leading to him often being called Chunseong Chunseong (春城 春性).

-Early monk life
+Life as a monk

-In his early years, Chunseong went to the Baekdamsa, a famous Buddhist temple in Inje.
-He begged to be a pupil, but abbess Han Yong-un rejected him because he was too young.
-Eventually, at age fifteen, he became a Buddhist monk, apprenticing under Han Yong-un.

-Chunseong was required to read through Hwaeomgyeong and Geumganggyeong.
-He studied them so well that he could recite the Hwaeomgyeong backwards.
-Because of this, he earned the nickname "Hwaeom monk".
+While he was still young Chunseong went to the Baekdamsa Buddhist temple in Inje and begged to be taken in as a pupil.
+But the abbess rejected him because he was too young.
+Eventually, at age fifteen, he did become a Buddhist monk, apprenticed to Han Yong-un.
+As part of his training Chunseong was required to study Hwaeomgyeong and Geumganggyeong, studying them so well that he could recite Hwaeomgyeong backwards.
+As a result he earned the nickname "Hwaeom monk".

-March 1 movement
+Throughout his life Chunseong slept without a quilt or blanket.
+This was because in the Korean language the spelling of quilt is "Yibul", which also means "to separate from Buddha".
+Since he did not want to "separate from Buddha" when asleep, he thus refused to sleep with a blanket (이불, 離佛).
+Chunseong also did not believe in owning things, giving away all the money he received from his followers.
+Even when they gave him clothes he would give them to beggars and vagrants he encountered, having to hide his naked body until he could return to the temple at night.

-In November 1918, Chunseong's teacher published Yusim (translated as "whole mind"), a series of magazines that written to make Buddhism appeal to the youth.
-The following year, Yong-un was imprisoned for his involvement with the March 1st Movement.
-Chunseong remained dutiful to his teacher while he was in prison and was the only head monk who regularly visited and sent over food and supplies.
-Even though his temple had plenty of firewood, Chunseong refused to use any heat during winter and slept in a freezing cold room: "My teacher is shivering in a cold cell in Seodaemun Prison because he was captured by the Japanese while fighting for independence.
+In November 1918 Chunseong's teacher Han Yong-un published Yusim (trans: "whole mind"), a series of magazines written to make Buddhism appeal to youth, and the following year Yong-un was imprisoned for his involvement with the March 1st Movement.
+Chunseong remained dutiful to his teacher while he was in prison and was the only head monk who regularly visited or sent food and supplies.
+Even though his temple had plenty of firewood, Chunseong refused to use any heat during winter and slept in a freezing cold room, saying: "My teacher is shivering in a cold cell in Seodaemun Prison because he was captured by the Japanese while fighting for independence.
 So how can I, his disciple, sleep in the comfort of a warm room?"

+Later life

+In the 1940s Chunseong refused to cooperate with the law of Sōshi-kaimei which required him to change his name to comply with the Japanese colonial authorities.

+In 1944 Chunseong went to the Doksungsan Sudeok Temple where he studied under Mangong Song Wolmyon, who was top of the Korean Ganhwaseon (看話禪, 간화선).
+In 1946 he returned to Mangwol Temple as its head, at times being attacked for hypocrisy, rigorism, pretended philanthropy, and formalism.

+In July 1949 he participated in funerals for Kim Ku.

+In 1950, during the Korean War, he escaped and returned to Mangwol Temple, where he preserved both the temple and the Ganhwaseon tradition.

+In the 1950s Chunseong became abbot of Mangwol Temple, Shinheung Temple, and Bomun Temple.